-Mr. Doug Dawson graduated Magna cum Laude from Spring Garden College, Philadelphia, Pa., with a bachelor's degree in mechanical engineering.
-He holds a master's in engineering from Pennsylvania State University, a master’s in management from Salve Regina University, Newport, R.I.; a master’s in homeland security/crisis management from American Military University, and is a graduate of the Senior Executive Management Development Program and the Naval War College Command and Staff College.
+Mr. Doug Dawson graduated Magna cum Laude from Spring Garden College, Philadelphia, Pennsylvania, with a bachelor's degree in mechanical engineering.
+He holds a master's in engineering from Pennsylvania State University, a master’s in management from Salve Regina University, Newport, Rhode Island; a master’s in homeland security/crisis management from American Military University, and is a graduate of the Senior Executive Management Development Program and the Naval War College Command and Staff College.

 In 2001 Dawson became the head of the Acquisition Policy and Process Department to the Deputy Commander for Acquisition, where he was responsible for providing the policy, tools, training, and processes necessary for use by Acquisition Program Management (AIR-1.0), the Naval Aviation Program Executive Officers and their integrated program teams.
 He was also principal acquisition adviser to AIR-1.0, focal point for NAVAIR acquisition reform initiatives, working board representative to the Joint Aeronautical Commanders Group, and executive secretariat to the Acquisition Oversight Council.

 Dawson moved on to serve as Principal Deputy Program Manager for Air Traffic Control and Combat Identification Systems (CID) as the senior civilian program manager responsible for managing the acquisition and life-cycle support for all U.S. Navy and Marine Corps ATC and CID including the Joint Precision Aircraft Landing Systems, the National Aerospace Modernization program, Mode 5, shipboard ATC radar systems, and Marine Corps expeditionary radar systems.